japaneseTemmie/MusicBot.py-2.0/README.md

     The bot caches roles and playlists extensively for faster lookup and lower disk activity at the expense of using more RAM.

-  - A system with a powerful CPU (8+ Cores) for many guilds.
+  - A system with a powerful CPU (8+ performance cores) for many guilds.

-    A powerful CPU is required for tasks like `yt-dlp` extraction, `FFmpeg` and `Discord` audio processing.
+    A powerful CPU is required for tasks like `yt-dlp` extraction and parsing, `FFmpeg` and `Discord` audio processing.

 Project was tested on  `Python 3.12.3` and `FFmpeg 6.1`.

-More up to date versions should be able to work fine.
+Up to date versions should work fine.

 ## Preparing the project directory
 - Unpack the source code to a directory of your choice.
 (Or, `git clone` it.)